When you download the prototypes, you have two options:

 To configure them to report statements to an LRS, you need to edit the config.js (rename it from config.js.template to just config.js).
 You’ll want to change the config file to contain the correct endpoint for the LRS and the actor name and email address.
 To report to the SCORM Cloud public LRS (viewable in the statement viewer and report sample on this site, or from the statement viewer and report sample in the index.html file you download with the prototypes), use this endpoint:

-When reporting to the public LRS, you can ignore authUser and authPassword.
+When reporting to the public LRS, you can leave the authUser and authPassword as their default setting.

-The actor line in the config file should look like this, with you replacing the email adress and the first/last names:
+The actor line in the config file should look like this, with you replacing the email address and the first/last names: